How To Stay Motivated And Excited In 3 Easy Steps

 And that’s hard to hear, hard to accept, but the reality is, if you train people to under acknowledge you, you can train them to acknowledge you.
 But you first have to re-train yourself, to acknowledge you, celebrate you, and you do that in your micro wins.

-So when you set a goal and then you count milestones and under those milestones you have action steps and that action steps get you to the milestone, the milestone gets you to the goal.
+So when you set a goal and then you count milestones and under those milestones you have action steps and those action steps get you to the milestone, the milestone gets you to the goal.

 Celebrate those milestones.
 I normally have six milestones before I get to a big, big goal.
 And I celebrate every single one.
 I may not throw a big party but I do tell someone out loud.
-I said ‘Listen I wanna be celebrated for this.
+I said ‘Listen I want to be celebrated for this.
 This is what I did.’

 I text someone.
 I do a little group text and I get my groove back.
 And that moment of celebration means everything to me.
 It’s fuel in your tank.
 You’re trying to run a marathon with no fuel in your tank.
 Fuel is your health, your wellness, your spirituality, and your acknowledgment.